Samsung announces Galaxy Book2, a Windows 10 S laptop with gigabit LTE and 20-hour battery life

 Want an always-on PC with gigabit connectivity, a stylus, and detachable keyboard?
 Look no further than Samsung’s spiffy new 2-in-1 laptop.
-At an event in New York City today, the Seoul, South Korea electronics giant took the wraps off of the Galaxy Book2, a Windows ultraportable powered by Qualcomm’s Snapdragon 850 chip.
+At an event in New York City today, the Seoul, South Korea electronics giant took the wraps off of the Galaxy Book2, a Windows ultraportable Always Connected PC powered by Qualcomm’s Snapdragon 850 chip.

+It’s technically the successor to the Galaxy Book, which launched in February 2017.
+But Samsung went back to the drawing board for the Book2 — you won’t find an Intel chip inside this year’s model.

 The only catch?
 It runs Windows 10 S, a slimmed-down version of Microsoft’s operating system that can only run applications from the Windows Store — specifically Universal Windows Platform (UWP) apps and Win32 apps that Microsoft has explicitly approved (including, but not limited to, Microsoft Office).
 You can upgrade to Windows 10 for free, of course, but it’s an emulated experience.